 - Check if you can use special characters other than underscores in the username.

-- Check if you can type username more than 20 characters and submit the form.
+- Check if you can type a username of more than 20 characters and submit the form.

-- Check if you can type a password less than 6 characters long.
+- Check if you can type a password that is less than six characters long.

 - Check if you can type the password in all capital characters.

 - You can submit the form once you type a password without special characters.

 - Check if you can select an invalid date using the birthday date field.